mars13/nf_rna_pipeline/Readme.md

 ## Output

 The pipeline generates output files including quality reports, trimmed reads, alignment results and assembled transcripts.
-The output directory is specified by the parameter `outDir` and has the following structure:
+The output directory is specified by the parameter `outdir` and has the following structure:

 ```
-{outDir}
+{outdir}
 ├── check_strandedness/
 ├── customannotation/
 ├── gffcompare/